frankieakam/editora/README.md

 # Editora
-Editora is a simple text editor application created in C. This application allows users to create, open, edit, and save text files.
+Editora is a simple text editor demo application created in C. This application allows users to create, open, edit, and save text files.

 ## Features
 Create new text files.